AllenNeuralDynamics/aind-analysis-pipeline-template/README.md

 See the [analysis wrapper](https://github.com/AllenNeuralDynamics/aind-analysis-wrapper) readme for **critical** details on environment setup, defining an analysis model, etc.

 ### Analysis Pipeline Input
 **If using a query from the json file: modify the query at the pipeline level in `/data/analysis_query/input_query.json`.
 In the app panel, set the path to `/data/input_query.json`.
-If pasting the query, paste the json string representation without leading or trailing quotes, for example `{"subject.subject_id": "774659"}`**.
+If pasting the query, paste the json string representation without leading or trailing quotes, for example `{"subject.subject_id": "774659"}`.
+If pasting, be sure to remove the connection to the analysis query input json file.**

 The main file that needs to be modified is `/data/analysis_parameters/analysis_parameters.json`.
 Summary of key points is below:
 * There are 2 keys **fixed_parameters**, and **distributed_parameters**.